ariel-tchougang/workshop-web-security-at-edge/README.md

 ## I - Initialize infrastructure

+### 1 - With CloudFormation

-Check the subfolder "infrastructure" to retrieve the CloudFormation template to start this workshop:
+Check the subfolder "infrastructure/cloudformation" to retrieve the CloudFormation template to start this workshop:

 - infrastructure/cloudformation/
 	- web-security-at-edge-demo-us-east-1.yaml
 	- web-security-at-edge-demo.yaml

-### 1 - Install workshop CloudFormation resources
+#### a - Install workshop CloudFormation resources

 If you're performing the demo in us-east-1 region run "web-security-at-edge-demo-us-east-1.yaml", you'll get the complete setup.